eclipse-tractusx/ssi-docu/specifications/M1/credential.issuance.protocol.md

 - `credential_issuer`: REQUIRED.
 The URL of the Credential Issuer, the `Credential Service` is requested to obtain one or more credentials from.
 - `credentials`: REQUIRED.
 A JSON array, where every entry is a JSON object or a JSON string.
+If the entry is an object,
+- `credentials`: REQUIRED. ...
-If the entry is an object, its data MUST adhere to [the Credentials Object Parameters](#the-credentials-object-parameters).
-If the entry is a string, the string value MUST be one of the id values in one of the objects in the `credentials_supported` Credential Issuer metadata parameter.
+    - entry type object: data MUST adhere to [the Credentials Object Parameters](#the-credentials-object-parameters)
+    - entry type string: value MUST be one of the id values in one of the objects in the `credentials_supported` string, the string value MUST be one of the id values in one of the objects in the `credentials_supported` Credential Issuer metadata parameter.
 When processing, the `Credential Service` MUST resolve this string value to the respective object.